WASSAIL 2025

 ABOUT WEST COUNTRY WASSAILLING

 The tradition of Wassailing the apple tree takes place on 17th January around the old Lunar Calendar’s 12th night.
-Villagers would gather either in a farmhouse, the village hall or in the pub, and fter a few drinks and food the Wassail King or Queen would be chosen.
+Villagers would gather either in a farmhouse, the village hall or in the pub, and after a few drinks and food the Wassail King or Queen would be chosen.

 The assembled group would then process with the King or Queen to the apple orchard, where the biggest tree would be the one generally selected.
 Villagers would gather around the apple tree, making a tremendous noise with shotguns or pots and pans in order to awaken the sleeping tree and to scare off demons and evil spirits.
 The Wassail King or Queen would sprinkle the apple tree’s roots with Wassail to ensure a good crop of apples for the forthcoming year., and place pieces of toast soaked in cider in the forks of the tree’s branches to encourage wrens and robins to the tree.
 Both birds were considered lucky and sacred.